josavicente/josavicente/README.md

 After 14 years I decided to change direction and move to a new sector and started working at SEAT:CODE.
 In a product focused environment I discovered a new passion for testing, agile and lean methodologies and curiosity for a continuous integration environment and extreme programming.

 * 🌍  I'm based in Barcelona
+* 🧒  I'm a fahter of two
 * ✉️  You can contact me at [jvicenpe@gmail.com](mailto:jvicenpe@gmail.com)
 * 🧠  I'm interested on React, Next.js, Vue & Svelte, Node.js, Kotlin, Rust and Swift
 * 🤝  I'm open to collaborating on anything where I can learn
-* ⚡  In my free time I'm a fahter and I build mechanical keyboards and play video games
+* ⚡   In my free time I build mechanical keyboards and play video games

 ## My apps: